 De Verstandige Kok (The Sensible Cook) is published for the first time.
 Geared towards middle- and upper middle-class families, the book advises a regular and balanced diet, including fresh meat at least once a week, frequent servings of bread and cheese, stew, fresh vegetables and salads.
 While simple dishes, such as porridge, pancakes and soup with bread are eaten by all classes, studies reveal that only the affluent have regular access to fresh vegetables during the period; the less wealthy depend on dried peas and beans.

 Vermeer had often pictured figures interacting in the intimacy of a well-appointed home.
-Although this motif had been pioneered decades before by other Dutch artists, Gerard ter Borch brought it to a state of near perfection.
+Although this motif had been pioneered decades before by other Dutch artists, Gerrit ter Borch brought it to a state of near perfection.
 His ability to portray the psychological undercurrents running below the surface of formal, interpersonal relationships finds no equal except in the painting of Vermeer.